 - 1 tbsp pure maple syrup

-- Preheat oven to 400 degrees F. Poke each sweet potato several times with a fork.
+- Preheat oven to 400° F. Poke each sweet potato several times with a fork.
 Place the sweet potatoes on a foil-lined baking sheet.
 Bake until soft and cooked through, 50-60 minutes.
 Remove the potatoes from the oven to cool for a few minutes.

 - In a small bowl, mix together sour cream and maple syrup; set aside.

-- Heat the butter in a small saucepan over medium-low heat until it becomes browned, about 5 minutes.
-Keep a close eye on the butter – it can burn quickly.
+- Heat the butter in a small saucepan over medium-low heat until brown bits start to form on the bottom of the pan and the butter turns golden brown in color, about 5 minutes.
+Keep a close eye on the butter - it can burn quickly.